 The holidays offer ample opportunities to indulge, but it shouldn’t be an excuse to eat until the point of being uncomfortable – we want you to enjoy the festivities and your favorite seasonal treats without throwing away your fitness goals (and passing out at the dinner table).

 With a little moderation and selection you can do just that.
-So no more bloated feeling and sleepiness! let’s hammer down some guidelines before you dive in that buffet line!
+So no more bloated feeling and sleepiness! let’s hammer down some guidelines before you dive down the buffet line!

 - Don’t bring candies and cookies to the office or to parties.
 You know what’s leftover will come home with you and you’ll end up eating far more than you intended to.
 This year, do everyone a favor by not gifting fattening treats, but perhaps make some healthy ones instead!

-- When faced with a buffet line, load your plate first with greens, vegetables and lean meats, and THEN go for the breads and heavier foods (if you have room).
+- When faced with a buffet line, load your plate with greens.
+Vegetables and lean meats come first, and THEN go for the breads and heavier foods (if you have room).

 - Drink water with your meal and try to keep alcoholic beverages to a 2-drink maximum.

 - Beware of holiday drinks – most are brimming with calories.
 Hot drinks from coffee shops, cocktails at parties and creamy eggnog are all very enjoyable and all filled with tons of empty calories!
 Try to stick with hot tea, unsweetened coffee or water.

 - Everywhere you go, you will be faced with a plates of sweets.
 We know you don’t wanna be a bore and say no, but keep that waistline in mind! so try the “one treat” rule.
 Just have one, and enjoy it slowly.

 You don’t have to gain weight this holiday season.
 The key is your mindset.